c-edwards-eco/CT-IC-mapping/README.md

 ![Third map](/graphics/progress_3.png)

+After finishing the static map option, I decided that this map and associated web page would really be enhanced by making it zoomable.
+I made an additional map layout with no title and legend items and exported it as a georeferenced TIFF.
+I then used the gdal2tiles tool within QGIS to export the map as tiles at several zoom levels.
+I modified the zoomable map code from Module 3.2 to create an additional html file with the zoomable map.
+I then replaced the static map image on the webpage with the zoomable map and updated the high resolution link to be a link to the static version.

 ### Map summary

 Overall, the relationship between impervious cover and stream water quality is very clear based upon this map.
 It additionally highlights areas that may be highly vulnerable to degradation - e.g. watersheds in the 5-10% impervious cover range that are also close to falling below the canopy cover threshold of 65%.
 One important takeaway could be the importance of meeting housing and development needs within areas that already have a high impervious cover percentage and avoiding developing areas that are currently maintaining healthy watersheds.